Jean's Way: Overview

 The 2003 printing in English by Norris Lane Press (ISBN 0-9637280-7-5) is 160 pages and includes a new full-color jacket and updated preface.
-The 2003 English edition is available in paperback and eBook PDF formats.
+The 2003 English edition is available in paperback and eBook formats.

 Jean's Way translations have been published in Finland, Norway, Hebrew, Japan, Poland, Spain, Mexico, France, Turkey and Germany.

 Jean Humphry

 Jean Humphry was born Jean Edna Crane on March 23, 1932, in Hulme (Manchester), UK.
 Her family moved to Wythenshawe, a Manchester suburb, where Jean received a public school education.
 In 1951 Miss Crane was appointed 'Miss Wythenshawe', a volunteer task ceremoniously to open fetes, flower shows and exhibitions as the district had no Mayor.
 On May 4, 1953, Jean married Derek Humphry in Manchester.
 They had three sons, one adopted.
 She died March 29, 1975, in Langley Burrell, Wiltshire, as a consequence of breast cancer which had become carcinomatosis.

 Book summary

 At the time of the first publication's first edition, not only was assisted suicide against the law, it was also highly taboo.

 Jean Humphry had suffered for more than two years from breast cancer, which spread throughout her whole body, as described in the first nine chapters.
 She decided it was her time for an assisted death, and proceeded with her plan so that she could die in peace and dignity in her own home rather than in hospital.
 This was an individual decision; the couple did not know then (1975) about euthanasia and assisted suicide, which later became highly controversial as the right to die issue mushroomed.
 Living Wills were then just becoming known.

 Some nine months earlier, the couple had made a pact at Jean's instigation that she could take her life if she wished if the final weeks were unbearable to her.
 Jean had stipulated that she would only do it with Derek's agreement.

 At Jean's request, Derek secured a lethal overdose from a sympathetic doctor and stored it in a secure place in their home in Wiltshire.
 When the pain and distress became too great to bear, Jean asked for the drugs so that she could die.
 When she was ready, Derek mixed the lethal potion into a mug of coffee.
 After saying, "Goodbye, my love" Jean downed the drink and died within the hour.

 In Chapter 10, Is This the Day?, Derek describes her last day before her death.

 On publication of the book, British police asked Derek if it was true, and he signed a statement to the effect that it was.
 But the Director of Public Prosecutions, who has discretion over assisted suicide laws, decided not to prosecute Derek.